HasangerGames/suroi-wiki/app/(wiki)/buildings/articles/green_house.md

-- This is one of the most loot-dense houses in the game, so if you spawn late, it is unlikely it will be untouched.
+- This is one of the most loot-dense houses in the game, so if you spawn late, it is likely it will be looted.

-- Use the skylights and broken roof to check if there are players inside - but be careful, because they may be able to see you as well.
+- Use the skylights and partly damaged roof to check if there are players inside - but be careful, because they may be able to see you as well.

 - The covered entrance in the front of the house can be used to ambush players with as you are hidden from the other players' view.
-The [Flues](/guns/flues) or [Model 37](/guns/model_37) are good options for this.
+The [Flues](/guns/flues) or [Model 37](/guns/model_37) are good options for this, though the [HP-18](/guns/hp18) can also work, especially becuase it's right next to the door.
   - Note that your opponent might creep up to you from the side with another high-DPS weapon, so this is not a free-kill strategy.